techidaily/site-android-unlock/source/_posts/in-2024-how-to-unlock-lava-yuva-3-phone-without-any-data-loss-by-drfone-android.md

 ![Account unlock Google](https://images.wondershare.com/drfone/article/2016/06/14648495811338.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aknYnDfODro?si=zONIVzA9FFq0rLOD" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 You will be given the option to input a new password or pattern right after you enter your Google account details.
 But if not, Google must have emailed you your temporary password or pattern that you will input to unlock your lock screen.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/jvwX82j3ci0?si=gAWoovjXgs3m1d7S" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ## How to Remove Forgotten PIN Of Your Lava Yuva 3